 Waiting for GCSE results can be a nerve-wracking time for your teen.
-It may feel particularly stressful this year with uncertainties over how grades will be awarded and what this means for your child's next steps.
 It can also be a stressful time for you too.
 In this article we explain what happens on GCSE results day, what your teen's options are and what they can do if they haven't done as well as they had hoped.

 We’re here to keep parents of teens up-to-date on all things teen related so sign up to our fortnightly newsletter if you’d like to stay in the loop.